adafruit/circuitpython-org/_blinka/radxa_zero.md

 blinka: true
 date_added: "2022-6-2"
 features:
+  - HDMI
   - Wi-Fi
-  - Bluetooth/BTLE
+  - Bluetooth/BLE
-  - USB-C
+  - USB 3.0
-  - Breadboard-Friendly
+  - 40-pin GPIO
 ---

 Radxa Zero is an ultra thin SBC in small form factor with powerful performance based on Amlogic S905Y2.
 It can run Android and selected Linux distributions.